MRdep/OSIPI_CAPLEX/docs/improved-contribution-tutorial.md

-# Contributing to OSIPI CAPLEX
+# Quick Start Guide to Contributing to OSIPI CAPLEX

-<b><font color=#FF0000>If you follow this tutorial but find yourself stuck, please submit an issue in the <a id="tutorialIssue" href="https://github.com/OSIPI/OSIPI_CAPLEX/issues">github repository</a> and include all steps you have taken and the full traceback to the error you've encountered so we may improve this page.</font></b>

 This tutorial will guide you through contributing to the OSIPI CAPLEX website, even if you've never used GitHub, Git, or written code for a website before.

-## Quick Start Guide

 Choose one of these two approaches to get started: